mikizdr/oop/README.md

 Object Oriented Concepts
 Before we go in detail, lets define important terms related to Object Oriented Programming.

-Class − This is a programmer-defined data type, which includes local functions as well as local data.
+<b>Class</b> − This is a programmer-defined data type, which includes local functions as well as local data.
 You can think of a class as a template for making many instances of the same kind (or class) of object.

 Object − An individual instance of the data structure defined by a class.
 You define a class once and then make many objects that belong to it.
 Objects are also known as instance.